AWS CLI in S3

 aws configure -

-AWS Access Key ID,which is the value of the Access key field from the S3 key. -
+AWS Access Key ID— the value of the Access key field from the S3 key. -

 Enter